In whatever way we interact with our world, when we do we are entering the mission field. Out there is where we see Jesus.

 I have met many people who grew up in church that at some point feared God would one day call them to be a foreign missionary.

 The reality is, everyone who is called to be a Disciple of Jesus Christ is a missionary wherever they are.
+It is our calling to be ambassadors for Christ.

-Link to Pinterest pin image of young boy peering out from behind an open door with text that reads "As disciples of Jesus Christ, entering the mission field happens every time we step outside the door".
 When we find ourselves entering the mission field of the world, just as today’s passage says, we are going to meet Christ there.
 His life’s work and His sacrifice was made out amongst the people.
 When we follow Jesus Christ, this is where we are following Him.

 During His earthly ministry, that is where he could be found.
 Amongst the sick, the needy, and the sinful.
 It is where he calls us to be.